Reborn to Dance

 “There’s no way I could sweep a floor,” said Denton.
 “I couldn’t vacuum, I couldn’t stand in one place and do dishes.
 My husband Jimmy would want to go places and I couldn’t.
 Each day the pain got worse.
 I could hardly walk, so I could hardly teach and my Zumba classes progressively got shorter.”

 Denton’s pain eventually required her to have a student lead the dances while she sat and called out instructions.
-Her chronic pain was initially relieved by spinal injections and pain management prescriptions; however, the effectiveness of injections wore off and prescriptions would require a stronger dosage.
+Her chronic pain was initially relieved by spinal injections and pain management prescriptions; however, the effectiveness of both lessened over time.